A Gamma Distribution Hypothesis for Prime $k$-tuples: Searching for

 \end{conjecture}

 This conjecture is equivalent to the Hardy-Littlewood prime $k$-tuple conjecture in the following sense.
 If we believe the gamma hypothesis, then being a sum of $1/n_{(k)}^s$ along a ray in the pair-wise coprime $k$-lattice \emph{strongly suggests} $\zeta_{(k)}(s)$ has a first order pole at $s=1$ and there are no other poles, while its zeros are determined by conspiring projections of almost periodic exponentials.
+Then, together with the explicit formula at level $k$, the conjecture implies